maziac/DeZog/documentation/Usage.md

 }]
 ~~~

-For 'path', 'srcDirs' nad 'excludeFiles' see z80asm configuration.
+For 'path', 'srcDirs' and 'excludeFiles' see z80asm configuration.

 - mapFile: The map file is required to correctly parse the label values and to get correct file/line to address associations.
 - mainFile: The relative path of the file used to create the list file.